HMS Carron (1813): Career

+Carron arrived at Portsmouth on 17 July 1816, and was paid off the following month.

+Carron was recommissioned in May 1818 under Commander John Furneaux, for service in the East Indies.

 Fate

 She was wrecked on 6 July 1820 six miles north of the Black Pagoda, which was 30 miles north of Puri.
 (Note: Some contemporary accounts refer to Carron being lost off the "Juggernaut", another name for the White Pagoda or Jagannath Temple, Puri.)
 Carron had been sailing south from the Sandheads, for Madras when she grounded at 3 am while her crew thought she was 60 miles off the coast.
 Despite all efforts to free her, she quickly took on water, lost her boats and broke apart.
 In the morning, the survivors found that she was only a quarter of a mile offshore.
 Those who could made it ashore; in all, she lost a lieutenant of artillery, the master, and 19 crewmen to drowning.
 The court martial board blamed a strong, unexpected current for the loss.

 On 13 March 1821 arrived at Gravesend with Commander John Furneaux, his officers, and 15 of the crew of Carron.
 Borodino had come from Trincomalee via the Cape of Good Hope and Saint Helena.